martijnsark/natuur-quest/README.md

 When using or deploying Natuur-Quest, consider the following edge cases to ensure smooth functionality:

-### Limited responsivenes
+### Limited Responsiveness
-- The web app is not fully responsive and may not display correctly on all screen sizes, its currently designed for the Samsung Galaxy S20 Ultra.
+- The web app is not fully responsive and may not display correctly on all screen sizes.
+It is currently designed for the Samsung Galaxy S20 Ultra.

 ### 413 Request Entity Too Large
-- The server uses nginx which seems to have a 1mb data limit on data upload for the database, which our bonus round that requires the upload of images exceeds.
+- The server uses Nginx, which seems to have a 1 MB data limit on data upload for the database, which our bonus round that requires the upload of images exceeds.

-### limited security
+### Limited Security
-- Due to a late addition of the, timer and bonus round logic not all pages have been propperly secured against broken access control.
+- Due to a late addition of the timer and bonus round logic, not all pages have been properly secured against broken access control.

-### Dutch error messages
+### Dutch Error Messages
-- Some Dutch error messages do not initially work propperely until removed and repasted you can find the Dutch errors by going, lang > nl > validation.php.
+- Some Dutch error messages do not initially work properly until removed and repasted.
+You can find the Dutch errors by going to lang > nl > validation.php.

 ---